2CatStudios/UnityMusicPlayer/Developer/Source/Assets/StreamingAssets/ReadMe.txt

 • Timebar
 • Improvements to streaming
 • Improvements to OnlineMusicBrowser
-• More robust error handling for downloads (clean-up after failure)

 If you have any questions or concerns, please email me at gibsonbethke@gmail.com